 To know the particularities that makes uranium so different from the other substances, we must first consider some basic nuclear physics.

 Basic physical considerations of uranium

-The positive charges of the protons try to push violently outwards.
-What prevents them from separating is a new kind of force: an immensely powerful short-range attraction force, acting indistinctly between protons and neutrons (which from this point of view are all nucleons).
-The short-range nuclear force holds them together, opposing the repulsive effect of positive charges on protons.
-In this way, neutrons act as & ldquo; nuclear cement. & Quot ;.
+The positive charges of the protons try to push violently outward.
+What prevents them from separating is a new kind of force: an immensely powerful short-range attraction force acts interchangeably between protons and neutrons (which, from this point of view, are all nucleons).
+The short-range nuclear force holds them together, opposing the repulsive effect of the positive charges of the protons.
+In this way, neutrons act as "nuclear cement."

 Characteristics of uranium, an unstable element